samidala/courier-service-design/readme.md

 # Observations:
-1. There are some differences in floating point decimal values in results.
-2. There is little duplicate code and will see if it can be removed
-3. current implementation does not allow to have offer with Offer criteria of same operator (equals, range) multiple times and can be fixed.
+1. Helper class can be added to combine the results for cost estimation and time estimation

    ![uml.png](uml.png)